hpwit/I2SClocklessVirtualLedDriver/README.md

 * RGBW
     * SK6812.

-If you are using RGB led type then this library is fully compatible with FastLED library objects
+This library is fully compatible with FastLED library objects and its functions.

 ### Why have I rewritten the library ?
 I have rewritten the library out of the FastLED framework to allow easier testing but also create a pixel pusher independant of the library you want to use.
 But the main reason is the way I wanted to drive the leds.
-I haev tried to put more functionalities in the driver than the usual 'leds pusher'.
+I have tried to put more functionalities in the driver than the usual 'leds pusher'.
 Indeed this driver integrates:
 * led mapping
 * color palette
 * ease the use of the second core